lukuang/InfoChain/README.md

  There are two data collections that I used:
  ### Pre DRC:
   * news crawled before the DRC project using Yahoo!
 News API.
-  * try to crawl 100 news artiles per hour
+  * try to crawl 100 news articles per hour
   * redundant articles (with same url as one of the previously stored articles) are ignored.

  ### DRC: